Seed Oils vs. Tallow: Which Fat Fuels a Healthy Metabolism?

 These harmful LOPs are then directly transferred to fried foods, meaning consumers ingest these toxic substances with each bite.

-“The level of HNE in the oil extracted from the potato was found to be similar to the level of HNE in the frying oil…These results indicate that toxic HNE was readily incorporated into food fried in thermally oxidized oil; extensive consumption of such fried foods could be a health concern.”[xv]
+“The level of HNE in the oil extracted from the potato was found to be similar to the level of HNE in the frying oil…These results indicate that toxic HNE was readily incorporated into food fried in thermally oxidized oil; extensive consumption of such fried foods could be a health concern." (ref)

 Studies document that the levels of toxic oxidation products in fried foods are similar to those in the frying oil itself - a serious health concern given the toxicity of these compounds.

 “In this study, it has been demonstrated that HNE, a toxic aldehyde which is produced during the heat treatment of frying oils, was incorporated into commercially available FF purchased from 6 fast food restaurants in the Twin Cities, MN.
-It is believed that frequently consumed fried foods containing considerable amounts of HNE, which is readily absorbed from the diet and incorporated into tissues, may be a public health concern since HNE toxicity has been related to a number of common pathological conditions in the literature.”[xvi]
+It is believed that frequently consumed fried foods containing considerable amounts of HNE, which is readily absorbed from the diet and incorporated into tissues, may be a public health concern since HNE toxicity has been related to a number of common pathological conditions in the literature.” (ref)

 When oils are repeatedly reused for frying, their trans fat content can increase significantly.
 This happens as the oil is exposed to repeated cycles of high heat, cooling, and oxygen, triggering chemical reactions that form trans fats, free radicals, and toxic aldehydes—all harmful to human health.

-And to add fuel to the fire, these toxic lipid oxidation products (LOPs) don’t just cause cellular damage—they also act as metabolic signals.
+And to add fuel to the fire, these toxic lipid oxidation products (LOPs) don’t just cause cellular damage, they also act as metabolic signals.
 Combined with the already high levels of unsaturated fats, they reinforce a negative feedback loop that mimics a hibernation-like state, contributing to metabolic slowdown, fat storage, and reduced energy availability.

-While long-term human studies are lacking—likely due to industry influence—the well-documented toxicity of lipid oxidation products (LOPs) points to serious health risks from the chronic consumption of fried foods cooked in seed oils.
-The absence of comprehensive research is no accident; removing PUFA-rich vegetable oils—marketed as “heart healthy”and praised for “lowering cholesterol”—would threaten both the industrial agriculture system and the pharmaceutical industry that profits from treating the fallout.
+The absence of comprehensive research is no accident; removing PUFA-rich vegetable oils (marketed as “heart healthy”and praised for “lowering cholesterol”) would threaten both the industrial agriculture system and the pharmaceutical industry that profits from treating the fallout.

 Vegetable oils and processed foods, both high in PUFAs, are primary dietary sources of 4-HNE and other LOPs, compounds linked to cellular damage, inflammation, and chronic disease.
-The lack of definitive long-term studies should not be mistaken for safety—it underscores the need for informed caution.
+The lack of definitive long-term studies should not be mistaken for safety, it underscores the need for informed caution.

 “The potential contributions of toxic aldehydic LOPs to the pathogenesis and incidences of NCDs are supported by a plethora of evidence available, and a full outline of this is provided in Moumtaz et al. (47).
 One example is strong causal associations between the risk of coronary heart disease (CHD) and the recurrent consumption of fried food meals, specifically ≥4 times per week (157).
-Moreover, linkages between deep-fried food consumption and prostate cancer risk have been demonstrated (3), and a meta-analysis of published data found that an increased fried food intake engendered an estimated 35% enhanced risk of this condition (158).”[xvii]
+Moreover, linkages between deep-fried food consumption and prostate cancer risk have been demonstrated (3), and a meta-analysis of published data found that an increased fried food intake engendered an estimated 35% enhanced risk of this condition (158).” (ref)

-You may be wondering—isn’t it okay to use PUFA-rich vegetable oils at lower cooking temperatures, as long as I stay below the smoke point?
+You may be wondering: isn’t it okay to use PUFA-rich vegetable oils at lower cooking temperatures, as long as I stay below the smoke point?
 Unfortunately, the answer is still no.

 Beyond that, lipid oxidation can begin even at room temperature, especially in the presence of light, oxygen, or trace metals.
 While the process is slower than with high heat, secondary oxidation products like 4-HNE still form over time, particularly when oils are exposed to air or heat during storage or cooking.